siriusastrebe/jsynchronous/README.md

 Get your (rapidly changing) data from Node.js->Browser with ease.

-Stream updates to any JavaScript data structure with Jsynchronous.js, a real-time data synchronization library.
+Jsynchronous ensures all connected clients see the exact same data as what’s on your server - even as your data changes.
 Fast enough for games, flexible enough for graph applications, and tested to precision.

-WebSockets revolutionized server->browser messaging but it doesn’t keep your application state synchronized.
-Jsynchronous ensures all connected clients see the exact same data as what’s on your server - even as your data changes.

 Create an array or object in Node.js.
 Jsynchronous will create an identical variable in connected browsers: